darktable-org/dtdocs/content/darkroom/organization/manage-module-layouts.md

 At the top of the right panel, the following options can be set

 preset name
-: Choose a name for your preset
+: Choose a name for your preset.

 show search line
 : Choose whether to display the search bar below the module group icons